postman-solutions-eng/SampleJenkinsIntegration-v10/README.md

 # SampleJenkinsIntegration-v10
 In Postman v10, our generated sample code does not work to generate a working Jenkins integration in the Postman Jenkins Instance.
-The file "WorkingPipelineConfig"  contains the correct pipeline configuration that should be used.
+The file "WorkingPipelineConfig"  contains a correct pipeline template configuration that can be used.
 Thanks to Carson Hunter for pointing us in the right direction.